10 Visa SQL Interview Questions (Updated 2025)

 Answer:

 This query joins the cardholder, transaction, and merchant tables based on the relationships defined amongst them.
 It filters transactions within July 2022 and made within cardholders' home countries.
-Aggregation methods and calculate the total transaction amount and the transaction count per cardholder, respectively.
-The clause filters out cardholders whose total transaction amount does not exceed $1000.
+Aggregation methods SUM and COUNT calculate the total transaction amount and the transaction count per cardholder, respectively.
+The HAVING clause filters out cardholders whose total transaction amount does not exceed $1000.

-The / operator is used to remove to return all rows from the first SELECT statement that are not returned by the second SELECT statement.
+The MINUS/EXCEPT operator is used to remove to return all rows from the first SELECT statement that are not returned by the second SELECT statement.

-Note that is available in PostgreSQL and SQL Server, while MINUS is available in MySQL and Oracle (but don't worry about knowing which DBMS supports which exact commands since Visa interviewers aren't trying to trip you up on memorizing SQL syntax).
+Note that EXCEPT is available in PostgreSQL and SQL Server, while MINUS is available in MySQL and Oracle (but don't worry about knowing which DBMS supports which exact commands since Visa interviewers aren't trying to trip you up on memorizing SQL syntax).

-For a tangible example of in PostgreSQL, suppose you were doing an HR Analytics project for Visa, and had access to Visa's contractors and employees data.
+For a tangible example of EXCEPT in PostgreSQL, suppose you were doing an HR Analytics project for Visa, and had access to Visa's contractors and employees data.
 Assume that some employees were previously contractors, and vice versa, and thus would show up in both tables.

-You could use operator to find all contractors who never were a employee using this query:
+You could use EXCEPT operator to find all contractors who never were a employee using this query:

 SQL Question 8: Average Daily Transaction Volume for Each Merchant.